rexder26/Web-Academy/Lab WriteUp/Authentication.md

-# Title: Authentication , Web Academy
+# Title: Authentication , *Web Academy*
-By: Nathan Hailu
+- 👨‍💻By: Nathan Hailu
-Description: Labs are solved and their write up is here.
+- 🗒Description: Labs are solved and their write up is here.
-Date: Tue 11/15/2022
+- 📅Date: Tue 11/15/2022

 ================= { START } ==============================